bugratr/connext/docs/core-concepts/background.md

 Locally verified protocols are ones where only the parties involved in a given cross-domain interaction verify the interaction.
 Locally verified protocols turn the complex n-party verification problem into a much simpler set of 2-party interactions where each party verifies only their counterparty.
 This model works so long as both parties are economically adversarial — i.e. there’s no way for both parties to collude to take funds from the broader chain.

-These protocols are fast, extensibile, and trust-minimized but cannot support arbitrary messages due to their adversarial nature.
+These protocols are fast, extensible, and trust-minimized but cannot support arbitrary messages due to their adversarial nature.
 An NFT, for instance, would not be able to be 1:1 backed by a counterparty.

 ### Optimistic Bridges